mateomurphy/test_frame/README.md

 then

 * `rake test_frame:install`
-* open `spec/spec_helper.rb` and follow the instuctions to configure spork
+* open `spec/spec_helper.rb` and follow the instructions to configure spork
 * open .rspec and add `--drb` to have the rspec command use spork

 ## Contributing to test_frame